We are now in the midst of our 20th season crafting a summer technology experience that’s out of this world.

 Sure, we teach students the STEM skills needed to thrive in our ever-changing college and career landscape, but there is more that makes up the benefits of summer camp.

 These life skills will help your child make friends, excel in school, and confidently take on any challenge that comes their way.

 Life Skills Kids & Teens Learn at Camp

-Why it matters: We all encounter problems, but it’s how we face them that determines the sort of person we’ll be.
-With a strong sense of perseverance, your child will seek out creative solutions to a number of problems—whether it’s a homework problem, a disagreement with a friend, or a personal hardship—and refuse to give up.
+Why it matters: We all encounter problems, but it’s how we face them that determines the impact those problems will have.
+With a strong sense of perseverance, children can seek out creative solutions to a number of issues, and not cower from them.

-Overnight campers, in particular, get to spend lots of time with other campers as they play together in gaming tournaments, go on local excursions, or hang out in the university dorm rooms after a long day in the computer lab.
-Whether your child is shy or overly outgoing, they’re sure to leave camp with polished social skills.
+Overnight campers, in particular, get to spend “bonus” time with other students as they play together in gaming tournaments, go on local excursions, or hang out in the university dorm rooms after a long day in the labs.
+Whether your child is shy or outgoing, they’re sure to leave camp with polished social skills.